sougataghar477/instagram-image-url-copier/README.md

 # instagram-image-url-copier
-Lets you copy image frm an instagram post  directly to your clipboard !
+Lets you copy image from an instagram post  directly to your clipboard !